I know how to play the violin. I’m not good at it, but I know how to play it.

 They and I, are not really musicians, and most of us didn’t go through any formal training either.

-Personally, in fact, the closest thing I had as a music lesson was with my aunt, who taught me how to play “Do Re Mi” from the Sound of Music on a toy piano when I was six years old.
+In fact, the closest thing I had as a music lesson was from my aunt, who taught me how to play “Do Re Mi” from the Sound of Music on a toy piano when I was six years old.

 Each day, she’d teach me one line of the song, and I’d have to progressively memorize each note until the time came when I can already play the whole song on my own.